thu-ml/zhusuan/docs/tutorials/bayesian_nn.rst

     y_{mean} &= f_{NN}(x, \{W_i\}_{i=1}^L) \\
     y &\sim \mathrm{N}(y|y_{mean}, \sigma^2)

-This forwarding process starts with a input feature (:math:`x`), then :math:`x` is forwarded through a deep neural network (:math:`f_{NN}`) with :math:`L` layers, whose parameters in each layer (:math:`W_i`) satisfy a factorized multivariate standard Normal distribution.
-With this complex forwarding process, the model is enabled to learn complex relationships between the input (:math:`x`) and the output (:math:`y`).
+This generative process starts with an input feature (:math:`x`), which is forwarded through a deep neural network (:math:`f_{NN}`) with :math:`L` layers, whose parameters in each layer (:math:`W_i`) satisfy a factorized multivariate standard Normal distribution.
+With this forward transformation, the model is able to learn complex relationships between the input (:math:`x`) and the output (:math:`y`).
 Finally, some noise is added to the output to get a tractable likelihood for the model, which is typically a Gaussian noise in regression problems.
 A graphical model representation for bayesian neural network is as follows.

 .. image:: ../_static/images/bayesian_nn.png
     :align: center